Alaza747/4-puppy-raffle-audit/audit-data/report.md

     - [\[H-#\] The reset of the `PuppyRaffle::players[playerIndex]` array happens after the external call `PuppyRaffle::sendValue()` which leads to a reentancy situation.](#h--the-reset-of-the-puppyraffleplayersplayerindex-array-happens-after-the-external-call-puppyrafflesendvalue-which-leads-to-a-reentancy-situation)
     - [\[S-#\] The randomness generator in the `PuppyRaffle::selectWinner()` is not really random and can be influenced which breaks one of the main functioalities of the protocol "4.
 Every X seconds, the raffle will be able to draw a winner and be minted a random puppy"](#s--the-randomness-generator-in-the-puppyraffleselectwinner-is-not-really-random-and-can-be-influenced-which-breaks-one-of-the-main-functioalities-of-the-protocol-4-every-x-seconds-the-raffle-will-be-able-to-draw-a-winner-and-be-minted-a-random-puppy)
     - [\[S-#\] `PuppyRaffle::fee` is uint64 and can be overflown breaking the arithmetics of the protocol](#s--puppyrafflefee-is-uint64-and-can-be-overflown-breaking-the-arithmetics-of-the-protocol)
+    - [\[S-#\] Unsafe casting of uint256 to uint64 would lead to loss of fee funds, if `fee` is higher than `type(uint64).max`, which is approximately 18.45 ether.](#s--unsafe-casting-of-uint256-to-uint64-would-lead-to-loss-of-fee-funds-if-fee-is-higher-than-typeuint64max-which-is-approximately-1845-ether)
 - [Medium](#medium)
 - [Low](#low)
 - [Informational](#informational)